Home Loan Savings

 Tuesday 18 June 19

-Do you that your home loan can help you save money?
+Do you know that your home loan can help you save money?
 It can do that in a variety of ways.
 Let me explain.

 It does cost money to have a loan.
 It’s the price for the use of someone else’s money.
 But that’s well worthwhile when it makes the impossible achievable.
 How long would it take to save enough cash to buy a house, starting from high school?
 A few lifetimes, I would imagine.